Were you mis-sold

 Average claim value (based on 2 agreements per driver)

-Drivers are recovering thousands.
+Drivers are discovering they are potentially owed thousands.
 You could be next.

 The FCA estimates the average payout at £829 per agreement.
-Most drivers had two or more car finance agreements during the eligible window — meaning many claims total £1,500–£4,000+.
+Many drivers are likely to have had multiple car finance agreements during the eligible window.

 Check my claim value →